 Rivers are only a few meters deep—sometimes only a few feet—so even in the unlikely event the ship were to sink you could just bring a book to the top deck and wait for help.
 Oh—and you will never even think about sharks.

 Our experience: I don’t know about you, but I think that there’s something very reassuring about always being able to see the shore.
+And I didn't need any Bonine to protect my ever-queasy tummy.

 9. The ships are luxurious.